 The Deaf Persons' Interpreters Act requires courts and other governmental agencies and boards to hire interpreters for deaf persons who appear in proceedings before them.
-House Bill 4208 would amend the act (MCL 393.501 et al.) to extend the requirement to appoint a qualified interpreter to instances in which an interpreter must be provided under provisions of the federal American with Disabilities Act.
-It also would revise current definitions, define new terms, and create criminal penalties for violations of the act.
+House Bill 4208 would amend the act (MCL 393.502, 393.503, and 393.503a) to require that if an interpreter were required as an accommodation for a deaf or deaf-blind person under state or federal law, the interpreter be a qualified interpreter.
+The bill also would revise current definitions and define new terms.